 If you've been in business even for a day, you've probably heard the phrase that "it takes 10 years to become an overnight success."
-This is so true, not only in business but anything you want to become skilled at.
-It literally takes you years, maybe a decade, to understand why, but that's because you don't get to see as it's unfolding.
+This is so true, not only in business but in anything you want to become skilled at.
+It literally takes you years, maybe a decade, to understand why, but that's because you don't get to see it as it's unfolding.
 Clarity is a process that happens slowly over time and then suddenly all at once.

 Success comes to people because they are committed to their mission with an unwillingness to stop short of the goal.
 But it's not when we reach the goal, we finally achieve success; Success takes its sweet time to come to fruition because investment in the goal matters more than reaching the goal itself.
 As you work towards a goal, you start to consider what is necessary to win, to succeed.
 You start to stack up habits and traits that align with your mission.
-You think of all the paths that you can take to get you to where you're going.
+You think of all the paths that you can take to get to where you're going.
 All of those paths will put you up against different roadblocks in your way.
 It's in your moves and how you face those roadblocks that success builds.
 When I graduated from college, it was 2009, one of the worst economies to graduate into.
 The economy was tanked, a lot of people were out of jobs, and entering the career market as a new grad was beyond unlucky.
 But we make our own luck, don't we?
 Through persistence and perseverance, we can turn difficulties into our biggest triumphs.
 I persisted.
 My first job out of college was a crappy one, I worked at Old Navy, and I was on the logistics team.
-I woke up at 2 or 3 am every morning and went into work for a 4 am shipment.
+I woke up at 2 or 3 am every morning and went to work for a 4 am shipment.
 I helped unload a truck and then set up the store fixtures and put out all the new merchandise based on how the floor was supposed to be set that week.
 It was a grind, but I knew it was, at the very least, in the realm of where I wanted to work.

-I didn't last long at that role.
+I didn't last long in that role.
 At that time in my life, I was definitely not a morning person, but really what recent college grad is?
 The next position I moved into was at a brand new consignment store that had just opened.
-I was one of the first few employees and the managers' right-hand woman.
+I was one of the first few employees and the manager's right-hand woman.
 That job was such a significant improvement to what I was doing before.
-I had a great team, a great boss, and I was working in a segment of fashion that interested me a lot as someone who grew up thrifting and consigning.
+I had a great team, and a great boss, and I was working in a segment of fashion that interested me a lot as someone who grew up thrifting and consigning.
 I blossomed in that role quite a bit.
 I was quickly promoted to assistant manager and helped open and close the shop.
 Not too long after I started, the store manager had an excellent opportunity to move to NYC, and she took it.
 I stepped in as the store manager in the interim, and it was a great way to learn leadership early on in my career.
 I was sure that I still wanted to pursue fashion design, so I wasn't eager to jump in full force.
-I still remember spending many of my evenings grinding away, designing new collections to build upon my skills, and keep them sharp.
+I still remember spending many of my evenings grinding away, designing new collections to build upon my skills and keep them sharp.

 Looks I created while I managed Uptown Consignment:

 Not too long after I stepped into that role, I had the opportunity to interview at Bennett & Company through a friend's recommendation.
 I had been at the consignment store for about 10 or 11 months at that point.
 The interview was a 2 1/2 hour drive, so I scheduled it for a day when I worked the evening shift.
 It was planned for 9:30 am, so I had to get on the road pretty early to make sure I'd be there on time.
-I was like a half an hour early because the maniacs in CT drive 90 hours an hour, myself included apparently.
+I was half an hour early because the maniacs in CT drive 90 hours an hour, myself included apparently.
 The interview was pretty laid back, I met Regan, who was the senior designer looking for an assistant designer, and she seemed super friendly.
 She had me do a little bit of test work on illustrator at the spare desk in her office.
-The whole time I was drawing, I was wondering if I was doing it the ways she wanted, totally struggling with imposter syndrome the entire time.
+The whole time I was drawing, I was wondering if I was doing it the way she wanted, totally struggling with imposter syndrome the entire time.
 After I showed her my sketches, she seemed pretty pleased, and I ended up meeting the head of design.
 She interviewed me pretty briefly and explained the role, but she was a little more ticked and tied than Regan was.
 Overlooking the Newburyport coastline, I can remember the moment she actually offered me the job while I sat directly across from her.
 It came like an ocean wave crashing into you while you're waded up to your waist in water.
 Slow at first, but then a massive crash that sort of knocks you off balance and startles you more than it should.

 She offered me the job, yes.
 That was the slow part that I saw unfolding as it happened.
 What I wasn't expecting was how small the salary would be and how taken aback by it I was.
 Most people don't discuss the numbers because it's such a big secret, but I'll dismiss that notion right here, right now.
 Their offer was for $23,000 a year, a painfully low income for a college grad, but they knew their audience, and it's a hard game to get into.
 I was already making significantly more than that in my role at the shop, especially when you considered 10+15 hours of overtime every week.
 I tried to negotiate to see if they would budge from that number, but nothing worked.
-I told the Design Director that I certainly needed to consider it and like that the interview was over.
+I told the Design Director that I certainly needed to consider it and that the interview was over.
 I worried about how to make it on such a small salary, but I was still excited about the offer.
 An offer in fashion AND it happened on the spot!
-I drove myself home, calling my mom to give her the details.
+I drove home, calling my mom to give her the details.
 She pretty much told me (like she has about any major decision) to just do it.
 She knew it was the in I needed to move from where I was to the role I wanted, and she was totally right.

 Styles I designed for Lane Bryant / Cacique while I worked for Bennett & Company: